5 strategies for an effective leadership development plan

 Technical skills often come to mind first when business leaders think about training.
 And while those are undeniably important for any role, leadership development goes beyond job-specific training.

-Successful leaders have strong soft skills, in addition to technical skills.
+Successful and effective leaders have strong soft skills, in addition to technical skills.
 At a minimum, you’ll want to develop your leadership team in these important areas:

 - Team building